 Packing a backpack is the art of fitting as much functionality into as little space as possible, bringing along the best, lightest tools to ensure a fun, safe and memorable journey.
-And that’s the exact approach that Chimani has taken in creating Version 3.0 of its outdoors apps for iOS and Android, now available for free download on the iTunes AppStore, Google Play and Amazon AppStore, respectively.
-Continue reading Chimani Leaps Forward with Version 3.0 for Android, iOS
+And that’s the exact approach that Chimani has taken in creating Version 3.0 of its outdoors apps for iOS and Android, now available for … Continue reading Chimani Leaps Forward with Version 3.0 for Android, iOS

 There's always a few days each year when it's free to get into the U.S. National Parks, but 2016 is no ordinary year: it's the centennial of the National Park Service.
-And all Americans (and visitors to the U.S.) can help celebrate on the 16 (!) days in 2016 when it will cost zilch to spend a day in any national park, from the tiniest (we see you, David Berger National Memorial) to the most vast (road trip to Alaska’s 12.3-million-acre Wrangell-St. Elias National Park and Preserve, anyone?).
-Continue reading What a Way to Celebrate a Centennial: Free Parks Days in 2016!
+And all Americans (and visitors to the U.S.) can help celebrate on the 16 (!) days in 2016 when it will cost zilch to spend … Continue reading What a Way to Celebrate a Centennial: Free Parks Days in 2016!

+"That's so cool."
 Jason Howell, TWiT-TV co-host of the All About Android podcast, neatly summed up the experience of live streaming Chimani's apps from the Cloud via Google's new App Indexing/App Streaming technology during an interview this week with Chimani co-founder and chief technology officer Shaun Meredith.
-Focused on "the big news story this week” — Google’s announcement that content from apps produced by nine launch partners (including Chimani) can now be searched and streamed just like web content — the podcast saw the technology put to use live, to the obvious delight of the show hosts.
-Continue reading Chimani App Streaming Wows Android Experts
+Focused on "the big news story this week" -- … Continue reading Chimani App Streaming Wows Android Experts

-Snow means shutdowns at the many national parks that go into hibernation for the winter, but for a select few parks the fluffy white stuff is a harbinger of action, not rest — an opportunity for visitors to slip on their skis or snowboards for some alpine adventures.
-Continue reading Hit the Slopes at These National Parks This Winter
+Snow means shutdowns at the many national parks that go into hibernation for the winter, but for a select few parks the fluffy white stuff is a harbinger of action, not rest -- an opportunity for visitors to slip on their skis or snowboards for some alpine adventures.
+Three U.S. national parks include ski areas, facilities that … Continue reading Hit the Slopes at These National Parks This Winter

 If your Thanksgiving feast includes turkey, cornbread, pumpkin, squash, and beer, you're eating a pretty similar meal to that enjoyed during the first celebratory meal shared by the Pilgrims and the Wampanoag tribe in 1621.
 Visitors to Plimoth Plantation, a living-history museum near the original site of the Plymouth Colony, can still enjoy a traditional meal on … Continue reading Good Gravy!
 Top Turkey Day Destinations in the National Parks

 Remember when you were a kid and every cloud looked like a cat, or a bear, or your Uncle Louie?
 You can play a similar game at Bryce Canyon National Park, where the awe-inspiring Bryce Amphitheater is filled with towering "hoodoos" in a seemingly endless variety of shapes and sizes.
-Continue reading See Bryce Canyon with the Eyes of a Child
+The Paiute Indians believe the … Continue reading See Bryce Canyon with the Eyes of a Child